Pericarney00/Trail-Tales/README.md

 I created Trail Tales because of my hobby of biking!
 I have been biking more and learning more about gear,common practices, trails, my community, and fitness goals.
 I wanted a way to document my bike rides by statistical information to track my progress and in a blog setting so I could utilize the pictures I took and share stories from my rides on the trails.

+When you go to the website you will be prompted to sign up or in.
+Once you are logged in you will see a welcoming message with information on how to navigate the site.
+You will be able to create and manage your Ride Logs.
+On the community page you will be able to see other user's rides and can give them Kudos!

 ## **Getting started**: Include a link to your deployed app and any instructions you deem important.
 This should also contain a link to your planning materials.

 - [Trello Planning Materials](https://trello.com/b/fVasRC3J/project-2-bike-tracking-app)